elicer/gs-consuming-rest-android/README.md

 So far, we have only used the HTTP verb `GET` to make calls, but we could just as easily have used `POST`, `PUT`, etc.

-Starting an Android Virtual Device
+Start an Android Virtual Device
 ----------------------------------

-If you do not have an Android device for testing, you can use an Android Virtual Device (AVD).
-To do this, you must first have the [Android SDK] installed and also have installed the corresponding SDK [Platforms and Packages].
+If you do not have an Android device for testing, you can use an [Android Virtual Device (AVD)][avd].
+To do this, you must first have the [Android SDK][sdk] installed and also have installed the corresponding SDK [Platforms and Packages].

-### Creating an AVD
+### Create an AVD

 The following command creates a new AVD based on Android 4.2.2 (API Level 17).